An authoritative, 3,000-word blog is more effective than a 2,000-word blog.

 For instance, if your company wants to inform customers about the value of investing in a Roth IRA, it would be beneficial to find a Certified Financial Analyst to weigh in on the benefits of a Roth.

-You wouldn’t want your marketing team to find just “any” CFA, though.
+However, you wouldn’t want your marketing team to find just “any” CFA.
 It should be someone who can be engaging and informative about finances through their writing.

 But let’s say you can’t find a CFA promptly, or one just isn’t in your budget.
-An expert journalist or freelance writer can learn the language of different subjects.
+A brand journalist or expert freelance writer can learn the language of different subjects.

 Good writers know how to find experts and talk to them about the subject matters they are writing about.
 They can find their voice by interviewing intelligent people who understand a product.

-In short, they can be like ghostwriters for a product.
-They know tone and style, and even better, they know how to connect with any audience.
+In short, they can be ghostwriters for your product or brand.
+They know how to adapt to tone and style and, even better, how to connect with any audience.

 Knowing their craft allows a polished writer to deliver a compelling and credible story.
 And one that has the SEO words in the right places.